hwhang0917/spotify-controller/README.md

 7. Fill in contents on the `.env` as it is guided.

-8. Run server using `yarn start:dev`.
+8. Run server using `yarn start`.

+9. Follow the instructions when browser opens

+10. Get your internal private IP address and share `http://${privateIP}:5050` or expose port `5050` to others